Chapter Thirty Three V

 Kara, “What was the point?
 I mean, did he sell the videos, upload them to a kiddie porn site?
 Personal use?”

 Janah, “As far as we can tell, he got his thrill just doing it.
 The good news is it isn’t plastered on the web.”

 Susan, “Where are the kids?’

 Janah, “Back with their families, next comes therapy and lawsuits.
 We couldn’t intervene, we aren’t supposed to exist.”

 Chris, “How did the Society bring the cops in?”

 “He kept videos on his computer.
 I was originally going to take it, then changed plans and got the kids gone.
 Once we had Mulholland under wraps and Janah was working on him, I had time to bust his computer.
 I watched enough to understand what was happening.
 I downloaded material with the kids in case the techs screw up his files.
-We have his self incriminating documentary as well.
-The DA got a tip on the location of the kids and a warrant was issued with no questions.”
+We have his self incriminating documentary as well.”

 Susan, “He’s got no legal loopholes to crawl through.”